 Measuring Workplace Efficiency and Identifying Operating Constraints

 First, improving workplace efficiency is about helping employees work smarter.
-So, whether your workforce is in the office or remote, measuring your workplace efficiency is important.
+So, measuring your workplace efficiency is essential whether your workforce is in the office or remotely.

 What methods do you have in place to measure workplace efficiency?